f5devcentral/f5-agility-labs-xc/docs/class4/lab2.rst

 **Scenario**

+Guardex Technologies, a fast-growing digital banking startup, frequently deploys updates to its SafeBank application without thorough review.
+This practice often results in:

+Exposed Sensitive Endpoints
+Shadow APIs
+Regulatory Risks

+To address these issues, the company must:

+Discover APIs: Identify all live endpoints.
+Enforce Policies: Restrict exposure to approved endpoints only.
+Monitor and Alert: Detect unauthorized changes and flag non-compliance.
+Remediate: Quickly fix unauthorized or risky endpoints.

+The goal is to ensure secure, compliant, and efficient API management for SafeBank.

 It is common for an update to an application to be made and deployed to production without review.
 This means API endpoints are made available without approval.